MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Using the Stackdriver API, create a project sink with advanced log filter to export to Pub/Sub, and subscribe to the topic from your monitoring tool.

 **Memorize:** `D) Using the Stackdriver API, create a project sink with advanced log filter to export to Pub/Sub, and subscribe to the topic from your monitoring tool.`

-**Quick reason:** Using the Stackdriver API, create a project sink with advanced log filter to export to Pub/Sub, and subscribe to the topic from your monitoring tool.

 <details>
 <summary>Full explanation</summary>